Buying Guides

 Boutique pedal builders invest time and money searching for the best components.
 If the pedal is based on a vintage circuit, this might involve tracking down the exact same diodes, transistors and resistors.
 If the design is completely new, it may involve tirelessly matching pairs of diodes for optimum tonal characteristics.

 The Fredric Effects Regent 150 is a replica of the preamp section of a rare East-German amplifier.
-In order to faithfully replicate the characteristics of this amp, not only did Tim track down vintage-correct NOS transistors, he also took the additional step of using an internal charge-pump to convert 9V into 15V DC that the original amp ran on.
+In order to faithfully replicate the characteristics of this amp, not only did Tim track down vintage-correct NOS transistors, he also took the additional step of using an internal charge-pump to convert 9V into the 15V DC that the original amp ran on!

 Many boutique guitar pedals not only feature top-end components and great build quality - they complete the package with unique artwork that really stands out on a pedalboard.
 Screen printing, UV printing, hand painting and acid etching are the most common methods used for finishing pedal enclosures.